Loading

 • others who know about the wrongdoing and have allowed it to continue

-Be clear and factual.
+We recommend that you be clear and factual.
 Avoid speculation, personal attacks and emotive language as they divert attention from real issues.
-If you have any supporting information, such as correspondence, documents, files, notes or a diary of events, you should provide these to the authorised officer.
-You can also include the names of any people who witnessed the conduct or who may be able to verify what you are saying.
+If you have any supporting information, such as correspondence, documents, files, notes or a diary of events, you should provide these to the AO.

-You should not investigate a matter yourself before making the disclosure because this may hinder any future investigation.
+You should not investigate a matter yourself before making the disclosure.
+This may hinder any future investigation.
+You should also not discuss your disclosure with anyone.
+This will compromise your confidentiality and may increase your risk of reprisal.

-Yes, you can make an anonymous disclosure.
-Identifying yourself enables us to provide you with the protection, support and updates you are entitled to receive.
+You can choose to make an anonymous disclosure.
+However identifying yourself enables us to provide you with the protection, support and updates you are entitled to receive.
 Providing your details also allow investigators to contact you to clarify details of your disclosure or ask for any new information.
-We have the discretion not to investigate if you do not provide your name and contact details or are unable to give further information or assistance if it is needed.

 Protection for disclosers